Hell in a Cell (2009): Storylines

-The event included matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event included matches that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's weekly television shows, Raw, SmackDown, and ECW.

 The main rivalry from the Raw brand was between D-Generation X (Triple H and Shawn Michaels) and The Legacy (Ted DiBiase and Cody Rhodes).
 Triple H and Shawn Michaels reformed their tag team unit D-Generation X at SummerSlam in a winning effort against Ted DiBiase and Cody Rhodes (collectively known as The Legacy).
 Their confrontations continued in the coming weeks before leading to a Falls Count Anywhere match that can only be won by submission at Breaking Point, which saw The Legacy get the victory.
 After one last major brawl between both teams the following night on Raw, it was announced later that night they would face one more time at the event in a Hell in a Cell match of their own.

 The main rivalry from the SmackDown brand was between the World Heavyweight Champion CM Punk and The Undertaker.
 At Breaking Point, the two faced off in a submission match.
 Despite Undertaker successfully forcing Punk to submit with his Hell's Gate submission hold, SmackDown General Manager Theodore Long declared that the hold had been banned "a long time ago" by Vickie Guerrero and restarted the match.
 Reminiscent of the Montreal Screwjob, Punk later locked in his Anaconda vise hold and despite Undertaker never submitting, Punk was declared the winner when referee Scott Armstrong called for the bell to be rang.
 On the September 18 episode of SmackDown, Undertaker kidnapped Long inside his limousine.
 Released from a casket a week later, a startled Long announced a reversal on the Hell's Gate ban and that a rematch between the two would take place at the event in a Hell in a Cell match.

 The rivalry between Randy Orton (pictured) and John Cena led to a confrontation around the cell structure at the September 28 episode of Raw.